neuraloperator/NNs-to-NOs/README.md

 ```
 will create the folder `./data/` and download the data into the folder.

+To ensure everything is set up correctly, we recommend you perform a demo training run by downloading `nsforcing_128_train.pt` and `nsforcing_128_test.pt` from Zenodo and training the single-resolution models (see below) on the 128x128 data, which should take a few hours on most modern GPU systems.
+The results should be close to those in Figure 5 of the paper.

 ## Usage
 The configurations for our runs, including all hyperparameters, can be found in `configs/`.
 Models that are not in the Neural Operator library can be found in `models/`.
 There are three modes that we consider in this paper: single-resolution training, multi-resolution training, and input-output interpolation.